xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

-To use a locally-modified Platform environment, proceed as if for the SDK, but download `com.valvesoftware.SteamRuntime.Platform-amd64,i386-soldier-runtime.tar.gz` and unpack it into `SteamLinuxRuntime_soldier/platform`, so that you have files like `steamapps/common/SteamLinuxRuntime_soldier/platform/files/lib/os-release` and `steamapps/common/SteamLinuxRuntime_soldier/platform/metadata`.
+To use a locally-modified Platform environment, proceed as if for the SDK, but download `com.valvesoftware.SteamRuntime.Platform-amd64,i386-sniper-runtime.tar.gz` and unpack it into `SteamLinuxRuntime_sniper/platform`, so that you have files like `steamapps/common/SteamLinuxRuntime_sniper/platform/files/lib/os-release` and `steamapps/common/SteamLinuxRuntime_sniper/platform/metadata`.
 Then you can proceed as if for the SDK, but use `--runtime=platform` instead of `--runtime=sdk`.

-[sniper][] is exactly the same, but with `sniper` instead of `soldier`.
+[soldier][] works in the same way, but with `soldier` instead of `sniper`.

 ## Upgrading pressure-vessel

 [Upgrading pressure-vessel]: #upgrading-pressure-vessel

-The recommended version of `pressure-vessel` is the one that is included in the *Steam Linux Runtime - soldier* depot, and other versions are not necessarily compatible with the container runtime and scripts in the depot.
+The recommended version of `pressure-vessel` is the one that is included in the *Steam Linux Runtime - sniper* depot, and other versions are not necessarily compatible with the container runtime and scripts in the depot.
 However, it can sometimes be useful for developers and testers to upgrade